PierreIsCoding/sdiy/VCA_Ducker/README.md

 # VCA Ducker
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/VCA_Ducker/images/front_small.jpg" width="400" />

-This module helps your kickdrum to push through a bussy mix with a technique called "ducking", ideal for techno music.
-For this the module requires you to insert your kickdrum and separately your main audiomix.
+This module helps you to push your kickdrum through a bussy mix with a technique called "ducking".
+Ideal for techno music where your kickdrum needs to get heard!

+For this the module only requires you to insert your kickdrum and separately your main audiomix.
 The module converts then the kickdrum-audio into an envelope-cv, also called an "envelope-follower".
-That envelope pushes the volume of the main mix down when you hear the kick.
-With this the kickdrum simply gets all the space it needs when its is represented instead of getting overpowered by all the other audio signals.
+That envelope pushes the volume of the main mix down exactly when you hear the kickdrum.
+With this technique the kickdrum simply gets all the space it requires whenever it is represented instead of getting overpowered by all the other (noisy) audio signals.

+But wait.. why not use a standard VCA, envelope generator and some cv-inverter for this?
+Simply because this module makes it super easy for you.
+You only need a kickdrum and a main audiomix.
+Thus this is an all-in-one-module that serves you all the control you need to master your ducking-game.

 ## Features
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/VCA_Ducker/images/labels.png" width="200" />

-This module has a few options to create and adjust control-voltages for the VCA (voltage controlled amplifier).
+The VCA Ducker has a few options to create and adjust control-voltages for the VCA (voltage controlled amplifier).
 * Convert an audio signal into an 'envelope follower' or 'AD envelope'.
   * An AD envelope (attack-decay) is not affected by the sustain of a signal as is with the envelope follower.
 This ideal if you like to create shorter envelopes.
 * Alternatively convert an external gate signal into an AD envelope.